armzilla/amazon-echo-ha-bridge/README.md

 * relaxed http response codes to anything in the 200 to less than 300 http response codes to support misbehaving resources

 other notes:
 Ive seen some folks able to run this but not able to discover devices.
-I would recommend checking for duplicated devices names as i have seen this to cause the echo to reject all devices.
+I would recommend checking for devices with duplicate names as i have seen this to cause the echo to reject all devices.
 The lazy way would be to delete the /data directory and start over.

 ## Quick Start